Vaughan-Esports/OverlayWriter/README.md

 Currently designed directly for Vaughan Esports' overlays.

 ## Usage
-To change team 1's name to "The Better Team": `overlay t1 "The Better Team"` or `ow t1 "The Better Team"`
+To change team 1's name to "The Better Team":  `ow t1 "The Better Team"`

+To use, you must in the install directory of `ow.py`

 #### Commands
-Run `overlay --help` to find these in the command line
+Run `ow --help` to find these in the command line

 -   clear  - Clears all files
 -   get    - Lists the current texts